 China's exports slow, imports decline, in November falling below forecasts

-China’s exports slowed in November and its imports fell, falling below forecasts and underscoring potential weakness in trade at a time when its leaders are striving to boost domestic business activity
+China’s exports slowed in November and its imports declined, falling below forecasts and underscoring potential weakness in trade at a time when its leaders are striving to boost domestic business activity

 HONG KONG -- China’s exports slowed in November and its imports declined, falling below forecasts and underscoring potential weakness in trade at a time when its leaders are striving to boost the economy after the shocks of the COVID-19 pandemic.